How Your Credit Score Affects Mortgage Rates

 How Lenders View Your Credit

-When you apply for a mortgage, lenders pull your credit reports from all three major credit bureaus: Equifax, Experian, and TransUnion.
+When you apply for a mortgage, lenders pull your credit reports from all three major bureaus: Equifax, Experian, and TransUnion.
 Because each bureau may have slightly different information, your scores can vary between them.
 Mortgage lenders typically use the middle score of the three.
-If you're applying with a co-borrower, lenders will use the lower of the two middle scores, which is an important consideration for couples with differing credit histories.
+If you are applying with a co-borrower, lenders will use the lower of the two middle scores, which is an important consideration for couples with differing credit histories.

 Beyond your score, lenders also review your credit report for red flags such as recent bankruptcies, foreclosures, or collections.
 These negative items can affect your eligibility regardless of your numerical score.
 A comprehensive credit review allows lenders to understand the full picture of your financial history and make informed decisions about your loan terms.